Christmas Gifting / 10 November, 2023 / Ellie Thompson

 27) Polly Pocket… The toy you desperately wanted, received, and never played with.

-28) The Fisher Price Record Player – to play all those classic vinyls
+28) The Fisher Price Record Player was perfect for playing all those classic vinyls you had back in the 80’s.

 29) Surely another Fisher Price item… The Medical Kit!
 So your dolls and teddies never flatlined.